Somehow most viewed stories

 Binary Options Paper Trading before Real Trading

-Trading for a living…what a dream, right?
+Trading for a living… what a dream, right?
 Being able to give your boss the finger, buy yourself a Lambo and if you feel it’s too hard to tame, just go out again to get a custom Rolls Royce and park them both in your 5 car garage (three spots still reserved for future collectibles).
-If you don’t like the cold, spend your Winter Holidays in Bora-Bora or…just buy a house somewhere sunny.
-And you can afford all this by working just a couple of hours a day because, let me tell you, Pro traders don’t place trades franticly throughout the whole day; two or three is all they need, sometimes even less.
+If you don’t like the cold, spend your winter holidays in Bora-Bora or… just buy a house somewhere sunny.
+And you can afford all this by working just a couple of hours a day because, let me tell you, pro-traders don’t place trades frantically throughout the whole day; two or three are all they need, sometimes even less.
 Sounds good, I know and believe: there are people living this dream; real people that now live their lives exactly how they want to, all thanks to trading.
 If you think those people know something that you or I don’t know, you are wrong.
 The successful traders do not possess some mystical formula for predicting the market; they put in the hard work and learn every aspect of trading, absorbing like a sponge all the knowledge available.
-They master their emotions and approach any kind of trading with a business attitude, leaving gambling to Casino clients.
+They master their emotions and approach any kind of trading with a business attitude, leaving gambling to casino clients.

-Paper trading is just that…paper trading.
-Yea, old school, I know but incredibly helpful.
+Paper trading is just that… paper trading.
+Yes, old school, I know, but incredibly helpful.
 Get your sheet of paper, your favorite pen and sit in front of your computer, watching the market.
 When your strategy of choice tells you it’s time to place a trade, do not place it on the binary platform.
 Instead, write all the details of that potential trade on your piece of paper, including underlying asset, account balance, opening price and time, expiry time, amount risked and of course, if it’s a Call or a Put.
 Then keep watching the market or do everything just like you would do if you had a real trade.
 At expiry time, write the details again, including the new account balance which will be higher if you were right about your prediction and lower if you were wrong.
-You can adapt paper trading to Touch/No Touch options, Boundary and almost all types of binary options, but you will have to be real quick if you want to trade 60 second options.
+You can adapt paper trading to Touch/No Touch Options, Boundary and almost all types of Binary Options, but you will have to be real quick if you want to trade 60 second options.

 Why Paper Trading doesn’t Suck?

 In my honest opinion, Paper Trading is the best way of testing trading strategies, improving your discipline and making you a better trader overall, but only if you use it wisely.
-You should always use a paper trading account with an investment amount similar to the one that you will use for your real account.
+You should always use a paper trading account with investment amounts similar to the ones that you will use on your real account.
 If you want to invest $500 in a real Binary Options account, don’t paper trade with $10K because that will just give you a false sense of what to expect in terms of profits.
-Overall it’s the best way of gaining confidence in your strategy and your decision making skills, but be careful, it’s not the real thing… it takes out the emotions involved when trading real money.
+Overall, it’s the best way of gaining confidence in your strategy and your decision making skills, but be careful, it’s not the real thing… it takes out the emotions involved when trading real money.
 You will never bite your nails or have sweaty palms while paper trading.
 These are things that you have to deal with once real money is involved.